Menu

 Whether you’re just starting out or ready to scale up, the UW–Madison Beekeeping Short Course will help you build a thriving business.
 Learn everything from sustainable hive management and bee health to writing a business plan and marketing your products in this multi-day course.

-Class overview
+Course overview

 UW Beekeeping Short Course is a multi-day course designed for beginning and intermediate beekeepers who are interested in building or growing their beekeeping business.
 During the course, you will learn: